Blue badge misuse

 - Supporting evidence and documents

-- Apply, renew, replace or cancel Blue Badge
+- Apply, renew or replace your Blue Badge

 - Badge misuse